 This connection to the Eternal, to the Absolute, is the power of the soul.
 The body and everything material, by its very nature, is in a state of flux, and thus always shrouded in doubt.
 What will come next?
-But the soul is a burning flame that cannot be extinguished - it is consistent, always sure of itself, because it is always connected to its source.
+But the soul is a burning flame that cannot be extinguished - it is consistent, always sure of itself, always connected to its source.
 It is the sense within that we are not alone.
 And when we really feel that we are not alone because God is with us, all doubt melts away.
-This unwavering certainty which stems from our connection to the Divine naturally extends into our daily lives.